jon-ionic/custom-live-updates-backend-example/README.md

 If `data.available` is true, the plugin will send a GET request to the `data.url`, which is the app's `manifest_v2` endpoint.

 The `manifest_v2` endpoint should redirect to the snapshot/build's artifact URL.
+With a differential update, this is the `live-update-manifest.json` file.
+The plugin will walk through the manifest and download the necessary files from the location relative to the `live-update-manifest.json`.
 ```bash
 curl -s -L -D - 'http://localhost:8000/apps/abcd1234/snapshots/fdc7c806-ccfa-4c95-a9e3-d8fd44d08076/manifest_v2' -o /dev/null -w '%{url_effective}'